waterlandlab/CluBCpG/docs/source/usage.rst

 1. The bisulfite read mapping should be performed with ``Bismark``

     ..
 WARNING::
         CluBCpG compatibility has **NOT** been tested with other bisulfite read mappers.
+It may work fine.
+        It may initiate the end of the universe.
+I don't know, because it hasn't been tested.

 2. The BAM file should be **cooridinate sorted** and have an index file (``.bai``) present in its directory.
 Samtools can be utilized for both of these steps using ``samtools sort`` and ``samtools index``.

+.. _typical_workflow_label:

 Typical workflow
 =================